 For more on glycemic index, satiety index and the studies mentioned, read more down further in this article.

 If you’re in the gym lifting weights your goal may be to gain lean muscle mass.
-Which is better to build muscle, eggs or oatmeal?
+Which is better to build muscle?

 Oatmeal is better for muscle gain than eggs due to its higher percentage carbohydrates and calories.
-The extra calories combined with the protein contained in oatmeal help to build and repair muscle.
+The extra calories combined with the protein help to build and repair muscle.
 The extra carbohydrates help to provide energy while lifting weights.

 If your goal is to consume a low-carb diet then carbohydrates are your number one concern.
-Which has more carbohydrates eggs or oatmeal?
+Which has more carbohydrates?

 Oatmeal has more carbohydrates containing 28.1 grams per one cup of cooked oatmeal.
 Two hard boiled eggs contain 1.12 grams of carbohydrates.
 If you’re on a Keto or low-carb diet, eggs is the better choice.

-Oats are naturally gluten-free although some oats made for oatmeal may come into contact with gluten products, or cross-contamination is possible with machinery or during storage.
-Always check the label of your oatmeal for the gluten free label.
+Oats are naturally gluten-free although some oats may come into contact with gluten products, or cross-contamination is possible with machinery or during storage.
+Always check the label of your food for the gluten free label.

 Eggs are naturally gluten free although the way they are prepared at home or in restaurants put them at high risk for cross-contamination.
 The contamination may come from griddles, pans or utensils.